Jasmine-Breeze27/1701QCA-Assessment1/replicationproject/replication.md

 ### Reading: Scott Sullivan, Prototyping Interactive Objects ###

-*What I thought before: Describe something that you thought or believed before you read the source that was challenged by the reading.*
-Before this reading, I was aware of the 'testing, revising, refining' method that
+Before this reading, I was aware of the 'testing, revising, refining' method that designers and developers used to reach a final solution but I was completely unaware that the testing phase could happen in public with real subjects.
+I always believed that there would be a few tests done by the developer themselves and then peers, and then end with an already refined prototype that would be used in public.
+This was challenged by the reading because their machine was tested in a store without much prior testing.
+This ensured that the reactions were genuine, unlike those of the designer themselves or peers.

 *What I learned: Describe what you now know or believe as a result of the reading.
 Don't just describe the reading: write about what changed in YOUR knowledge.*
+This reading made me realise that this method of testing is much more effective and

 *What I would like to know more about: Describe or write a question about something that you would be interested in knowing more about.*